 My recommendation is always to leave them standing all winter if you can.
-They offer year-round textural interest, and in the case of Japanese forest grass and the maiden grass mass planting, they turn a shade of copper that is really beautiful.
+They offer year-round textural interest.
+In the case of Japanese forest grass and the maiden grass mass planting, they turn a shade of copper.
+It is really beautiful.
 I love winter gardens and love seeing the coppery grasses.
 I enjoy following the whole natural process of the plants through the seasons.

 What should new designers and gardeners keep in mind when using a limited plant palette?

 The challenge is that you are putting all your eggs in one basket.
 So the plants you choose have got to be workhorse plants.
-If you're choosing an herbaceous plant, you need to ask yourself if it's one that will look interesting when it's dormant in the winter.
+If you're choosing an herbaceous plant, you need to ask yourself this.
+If it's one that will look interesting when it's dormant in the winter.

 Get the Look with These Plants

 Big, showy, upright, red plumes appear in late summer and persist through winter on this easy-care ornamental grass.
 Terrific contrast for use in rock gardens, borders, foundation plantings, or perennial beds.
 Herbaceous perennial.
 Partial to full sun.
 Up to 3' tall and wide.
 Zones 5-9.

 Stunning contrast for the front of the border with exceptional, dense, purple-black, grass-like foliage.
 Produces dark lavender flowers in summer and purple berries in fall.
 Use en masse as edging, or tuck into mixed containers.
 Partial to full sun.
 Up to 6" tall and wide.
 Zones 5-10.

 Eastern White Pine